In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 - The steam generation is not high like other fire tube boiler.

-- Grates area is limited because It is situated at the inlet of the fire tube, which has a small diameter.
+- The grates area is limited because It is situated at the inlet of the fire tube, which has a small diameter.

 - There is having a problem with leakage.